jonush/jonush/README.md

 ### Hey!
 I'm Jon 🦦

 I'm a self-taught designer with full-stack development experience.
 I graduated from a coding bootcamp for full-stack web development in 2020, gaining experience building multiple front-end web applications and back-end API's.
-I'm currently focused on UI engineering, with an interest in exploring the collaborative experience between designers and developers.
+I'm currently focused on UI engineering, with an interest in exploring the collaborative processes between designers and developers.

 My current interests include: